 Matcha is an intensely green powder made from the finely ground leaves of the Camellia sinensis plant.
 It has a very herbal, earthy flavor, and it’s been used in Japanese tea ceremonies for centuries.

-Beyond the flavor, there are a few great reasons to try matcha.
+Beyond the flavor, there are a few amazing reasons to try matcha.
 A regular cup of tea is made by steeping the tea leaves in hot water and then discarding them.
 When you drink a cup of matcha, you’re drinking the powdered tea leaves themselves — so you get all of the nutrients.
 Matcha is full of antioxidants that can help your metabolism and even lower your risk of heart disease!
 Plus, you’ll find a little boost of caffeine to get you going.

 Iced Matcha Latte Recipe